 How to apply

-Applications for 2015-2016 entry are open from 1st October 2014; early application is advisable to avoid disappointment as projects and funding are allocated on a first come first served basis.
+Applications for 2016-2017 entry are open from 1st October 2015; early application is advisable to avoid disappointment.

 Copyright University of Southampton 2006